 Adding That Smoky Flavor

 Be prepared to hang around the grill for up to four hours.
-While it’s out on the grill, I add more wood chips every half hour.
+While it’s out on the grill, I add more wood chips as necessary depending on the size of the chips.
 After the first hour, I rotate the pork a half-turn and pour a little apple juice over it.
 After the second hour, I flip the meat over and douse it with some more apple juice.
 After the third hour, I rotate the pork again and hit it with a little more apple juice.
 After four hours, I take the pork inside.

 Here’s what it looks like after 4 hours in the smoker: